mathworks-ref-arch/matlab-production-server-on-aws/README.md

 The name of the security group to update is ``` matlab-production-server-cloud-stack-elb-1-sg```.
 Edit inbound rules to add additional IP address ranges in CIDR format for the ```HTTPS``` type.

 ## How do I upgrade an existing deployment to a newer MATLAB version?
-Use the instructions at the following link to upgrade an existing deployment to a newer MATLAB version: [Upgrading an Existing Deployment](UPGRADES.md)
+Use the instructions at this link to upgrade an existing deployment to a newer MATLAB version: [Upgrading an Existing Deployment](UPGRADES.md).

 # Enhancement Request
-Provide suggestions for additional features or capabilities using the following link: https://www.mathworks.com/solutions/cloud.html
+Provide suggestions for additional features or capabilities using this link: https://www.mathworks.com/solutions/cloud.html.

 # Technical Support
 If you require assistance or have a request for additional features or capabilities, please contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).